 Immediately, fans everywhere are convinced they’re going to have to watch the Pearson twins, as racist Grandma Janet (Elizabeth Perkins) calls them, descend into the depths of drug abuse at exact same time.
 Amid the morbid intrigue of Jack’s still-unknown death, Kevin’s all-but-confirmed impending pill problem, and Randall Pearson’s (Sterling K. Brown) heartbreaking foster parenting missteps, yet another legitimately serious Pearson family complication feels heavy handed, even for the unapologetically melodramatic This Is Us.

 On the other hand, the news Kate is pregnant is an actual step forward for the character, and a way to keep This Is Us from getting far too dark.
 Over 22 episodes, it’s felt like Kate has only experienced two forms of storylines: ones that involve her weight, and ones that involve her guilt over Jack’s death.
 Yes, a pregnancy will unquestionably deal with the singer’s body, but, it’s not solely about her fretting over the number on the scale.
-Kate’s behavior this episode proves as much.
+Kate’s behaviour this episode proves as much.
 While her fiancée Toby Damon (Chris Sullivan) believes Kate is working out nonstop to lose weight for a performance, that doesn’t exactly the case.

 Instead, I’m pretty sure the whole “I really need to fit into this dress” panic was a ruse to cover up Kate’s “I really want to keep this baby” panic.
-As she says in the final scene at her gynecologist's office, “It’s just because of my age and my weight, I want to follow the instructions.”
-Doctor Dr. Arroyo (Arianna Ortiz) responds that Kate is doing everything can to stay healthy, signaling all the workouts and yoga and muffin-avoiding has nothing to do with weight-loss goals.
+As she says in the final scene at her gynaecologist's office, “It’s just because of my age and my weight, I want to follow the instructions.”
+Doctor Dr. Arroyo (Arianna Ortiz) responds that Kate is doing everything can to stay healthy, signalling all the workouts and yoga and muffin-avoiding has nothing to do with weight-loss goals.

 In actuality, Kate's new-found focus has everything to do with wanting to have a level of health that will help her bring a child into this world.
 That's why she's tossing out anything in the kitchen not marked “organic” — it's bad for the baby!
 Whether or not she can fit into a dress only matters if it also means she's the right size for pregnancy.
 That’s why she’s not even happy about the performance gig dress fitting perfectly.
 Her actual concern is whether her baby is still alive and growing.
 Thankfully, Kate is in luck; her poppyseed is now the size of a lentil.
 She’s six weeks pregnant.